ros2/ros2_documentation/source/Tutorials/Miscellaneous/Deploying-ROS-2-on-IBM-Cloud.rst

 You should see, again, the same output.
-However, this time we did it through custom packages from github, which allows us to utilize our personally created packages for ROS2 on IBM Cloud.
+However, this time we did it through custom packages from github, which allows us to utilize our personally created packages for ROS 2 on IBM Cloud.

 Extra: Deleting Docker Images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^